Ventas Inc (VTR) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in Ventas Inc (NYSE: VTR) Right Now?

-Ventas Inc (NYSE: VTR) has a higher price-to-earnings ratio of 219.70x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.22.
-Analysts have mixed views on the stock, with 8 analysts rating it as a “buy,” 3 as “overweight,” 8 as “hold,” and 0 as “sell.”
+Ventas Inc (NYSE: VTR) has a higher price-to-earnings ratio of 211.33x compared to its average ratio,, and the 36-month beta value for VTR is at 1.29.

 VTR’s Market Performance

-The stock of Ventas Inc (VTR) has seen a -4.03% decrease in the past week, with a -3.16% drop in the past month, and a -11.20% fall in the past quarter.
-The volatility ratio for the week is 2.03%, and the volatility levels for the past 30 days are at 1.93% for VTR.
-The simple moving average for the past 20 days is -3.54% for VTR’s stock, with a -9.73% simple moving average for the past 200 days.
+The stock of Ventas Inc (VTR) has seen a -3.81% decrease in the past week, with a -6.89% drop in the past month, and a -17.77% fall in the past quarter.
+The volatility ratio for the week is 2.89%, and the volatility levels for the past 30 days are at 2.25% for VTR.
+The simple moving average for the last 20 days is -6.27% for VTR stock, with a simple moving average of -13.01% for the last 200 days.

 Insider Trading